fbpx

 Regulatory Requirements for Class I Devices

-Class I devices must adhere to general controls, including proper labeling, manufacturing practices, and reporting requirements.
+Class I devices must adhere to general controls, including establishment registration, device listing, proper labeling, good manufacturing practices/Quality System Regulation, and reporting requirements.
 Many of these devices are exempt from premarket notification (510(k)), reducing the regulatory burden and facilitating quicker market entry.
-However, manufacturers must ensure compliance with quality system regulations (QSR) and report any adverse events or malfunctions.
-Failure to comply with these requirements can result in regulatory actions, which can include recalls, fines, and injunctions.

 Class II Medical Devices